NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Challange in a very long process.
 The API Design. and the actual design interview.
 What part of them are we desinging?

+A charge and a charge entity.
+Write  out the various API endpoints.
+You wouldn write any logic.
+As said, the genres there isn't really a right answer.
+Thats probably the system design solutions.
+Otherwise if you can't defend your decisions.
+For design might be sound.
+There is a record answers.
+You sowuld have a google api.

+How the end of the design interview might look like.
+But keep in mind.
+Some design of the stripe API. for payments and charages per customer.

+In the middle with how tit might look like.
+For the card, just in the interview with the subfield.
+Tells you how it might look like.
+Endpoints five endpoints for customers
+Create and having the delete endpoints.

+This is what you are expected to deliver.
+Interview questions and the best ideas and how the idea design questions.

+[] Pick few examples in how useful they are.
+Piublically available apis.
+This is how they desing their API, and how similar to mine could be.
+Json representation for the cahrges, and how far in the interview you cna get.

+The list endpoitns and the paths.
+The page tockens.
+Reponse bodies.
+As non endpoints.

+A good way to be inspired.
+A little more different, and eitehr way a great exercise.
+The two excercises, and just try to design the interview and look for the actual api.

+Youtube API's.
+Whats supposed to go on them.